Onyx-Engineer/financial-dashboard/README.md

 ## Custom Hooks

-Create a custom hook to handle data fetching for each view.
+Created a custom hook to handle data fetching for each view.
 The notifications for the toasts are emitted from this point.
 I focused primarily on the unhappy path.
 The happy path already utilizes different UX indicators of loading and success with the skeleton loading UI.

 ## Layout